 I understand there are barriers and cultural beliefs when mentioning unmentionables.
 Many years ago, I had a pharmacy technician who was a very nice older lady who could not say ‘vagina’ or anything ‘vaginal’ to save her life.
 If she was approached by a patient and needed to tell me someone had a question about vaginal itch, she would pause, look at me with eyes wide open and nod vigorously, without ever saying ‘vaginal’.
 It became like an unspoken code in our pharmacy and we learned how to function without forcing her to say it.

 Come to think of it, if this was the case for our pharmacy technician, someone working in healthcare, how many of our patients might have similar issues and barriers to start talking about it?

 We need to work on normalizing this conversation.

 We need to start talking about it as if we are talking about skin health, oral health, overall health.

 It is not always about sex.

 …But you have to admit having sex in the title made you read this article.

 Dragana Skokovic-Sunjic BSc (Pharm) is a clinical pharmacist with Hamilton Family Health Team and a NAMS Certified Menopause Practitioner.
 She is also a leader in knowledge mobilization for probiotics in Canada and the United States

-Dragana Skokovic-Sunjic will be appearing at Pharmacy U Vancouver.
+Dragana Skokovic-Sunjic presented recently at Pharmacy U Toronto.
 For more information, visit Pharmacy U